-Moment of Silence - the Board will observe a moment of silence in memory of RCMP Richer Dubuc who died while on duty on March 6, 2017 in Saint-Jean-sur-Richelieu, Quebec.

-Declarations of Interest under the Municipal Conflict of Interest Act - none.
+- 1. Call to Order - 2.
+Moment of Silence the Board will observe a moment of silence in memory of RCMP Constable Richer Dubuc who died while on duty on March 6, 2017 in Saint-Jean-sur-Richelieu, Quebec. - 3.
+Declarations of Interest under the Municipal Conflict of Interest Act. - 4.
+Confirmation of the Minutes from the meeting held on February 23, 2017.